 Me: If you use my affiliate Qtrade link anywhere on this site to open a Qtrade account, then I get a small referral fee.
 The Qtrade logos are in the right margin or below posts and serve as hyperlinks.

 Qtrade: May attract some accounts.
 They have been around for over 20 years and their parent company, Aviso Wealth, has $100 billion in assets.
-So, I am small potatoes.
+So, I am a small potato.
 However, Qtrade built itself on DIY investing and I am sure every bit counts.
 They also will get to hear my suggestions for improvement, as I think of them.

 What my affiliation with Qtrade does not mean.